This document describes the wire protocol used to synchronize content between two Fossil repositories.

 A server sends the uv-pull-only pragma to the client in response to a uv-hash pragma with a mismatched content hash argument.
 This pragma indicates that there are differences in unversioned content between the client and server but that content can only be transferred from server to client.
 The server is unwilling to accept content from the client because the client login lacks the "write-unversioned" permission.

 A server sends the uv-push-ok pragma to the client in response to a uv-hash pragma with a mismatched content hash argument.
-This pragma indicates that there are differences in unversioned content between the client and server and that content can only be transferred in either direction.
+This pragma indicates that there are differences in unversioned content between the client and server and that content can be transferred in either direction.
 The server is willing to accept content from the client because the client login has the "write-unversioned" permission.

 ci-lock CHECKIN-HASH CLIENT-ID

 A client sends the "ci-lock" pragma to the server to indicate that it is about to add a new check-in as a child of the CHECKIN-HASH check-in and on the same branch as CHECKIN-HASH.
 If some other client has already indicated that it was also trying to commit against CHECKIN-HASH, that indicates that a fork is about to occur, and the server will reply with a "ci-lock-fail" pragma (see below).
-Check-in locks automatically expire when the check-in actually occurs, or after a timeout (currently 24-hours but subject to change).
+Check-in locks automatically expire when the check-in actually occurs, or after a timeout (currently one minute but subject to change).

 ci-lock-fail LOGIN MTIME